 Quality of Assessment and Quality Management

-|Additive||Compiling as much information about the patient as possible||Beneficial if information is lacking, greater precision||work-intensive, cost-intensive, raises lots of irrelevant data|
+|Additive||Compiling as much information about the patient as possible||Beneficial if the information lacks sufficient precision||Labor-intensive, cost-intensive, includes a lot of irrelevant data|

-|Linear||Information is gradually compiled while considering differential diagnoses||saves time||greater risk of making the wrong decision|
+|Linear||Information is gradually compiled while considering differential diagnoses||Saves time||Greater risk of making the wrong decision|

-Uncertain when making a diagnostic decision?
+Handling uncertainty when making a diagnosis

-Criteria for the Quality of Medical Treatments
+Criteria for assessing the quality of medical treatments

 Monitoring the various types of quality follows different quality criteria:

 - Scientific criteria

 - Economic criteria